giraldiego/NOIR/SETUP.md

 **Presets**

-Auto config: Presets -> Load User Settings
+Auto config: Presets -> Load User Settings (this will save you the hassle)

 **Display**